DMsShadow/shadow_catcher/Chapter_3_Character_Creation.md

 ## Chapter 3: Characters
-In order to play a Dreamcatcher game, you will need to create a character.
+In order to play a ShadowCatcher game, you will need to create a character.
 This will represent the person you will play in the game.
 The information about your character will be recorded on a character sheet.
 In some instances the GM may have characters prepared for you in advance, but usually you will create your own.

-Dreamcatcher aims to make character creation as quick as possible, but it still involves a few steps where you will need to make important decisions about your character.
+ShadowCatcher aims to make character creation as quick as possible, but it still involves a few steps where you will need to make important decisions about your character.

 The decisions are laid out below in seven steps that you can follow to create your character.
 ### Step1: Character Premise